 When you first visit our Website, you will be presented with a cookie notification pop up.
-If you click “Got it” you are agreeing to cookies being set up on your machine.
+If you click “I accept” you are agreeing to cookies being set up on your machine.
 The site will remember your preference and you will no longer be presented with a pop-up each time you visit our site.

 If you want more information about what cookies are, you may find the Information Commissioner’s website helpful: Information Commissioner’s Office

 Our site also uses web beacons (these are also referred to as ‘pixel tags’ or ‘clear gifs’) to provide us with statistical information about site traffic and how people navigate through our site.
 These will not capture any personal data about you.

 We provide 'social plugins' on our Website to help you easily share articles or pages, through Facebook, Twitter or Google+.

 For example, if you click the Facebook icon underneath a blog posted on our site, you will be transferred to Facebook and this information will be posted on your profile page if you are logged in.
 Facebook and other platforms may also capture more information about you, such as your IP address.
 We recommend that you consult their privacy policies to understand what information these sites collect about you and how they treat such information.

 As a data subject you have a number of rights in relation to your personal data.
 Below, we have described the various rights that you have, as well as how you can exercise them.